aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   constructor(scope: Construct, id: string, props?: StackProps) {
     super(scope, id, props);

-    const pipeline = new CodePipelinePipeline(this, 'Pipeline', {
+    const pipeline = new CodePipeline(this, 'Pipeline', {
       synth: new SynthStep('Synth', {
         // Will use a SecretsManager secret named 'github-token' by default
         input: CodePipelineSource.gitHub('my-org/my-app'),